SecureUniverse/Web/Attacks/broken-authentication.md

 - Pyton script:
   - fetch the captcha datauri and the cookie from the webpage
   - use the tesseract python module to retrieve the text from the captcha
-  - terate over the password list and send a POST request to the login endpoint along with the required POST parameters
+  - iterate over the password list and send a POST request to the login endpoint along with the required POST parameters
 ```Python
 from PIL import Image
 import base64